zkWildfire/PyShell/docs/index.md

   [Contributing Guide](develop/contributing.md) and the Develop section of PyShell's docs.

+## Features
+* Cross platform support\*
+* Command autocompletion
+* Automatic logging to files
+* Error handling
+* Automatic validation
+* Docker container support

+\* PyShell is currently only tested on Linux and a few of the shell commands are not yet cross platform.
+This will be updated in the near future since PyShell will be used in projects that need to run on Windows.

 ## Installation
 Currently, PyShell is **not** available on PyPI.
 To install PyShell, clone the repository or add it as a submodule, then configure your `PYTHONPATH` to include